 Most natural food colouring is vegan.
 The exception to this is the red colour carmine (aka cochineal) which is made from crushed beetles.

 Artificial colours, on the other hand, are made from chemicals derived from petroleum.
 Whilst they don’t contain animal ingredients, most artificial colours have been tested on animal.
 Unfortunately, this animal testing continues.
 As people report allergic reaction or issues with hyperactivity in children as arising from artificial colours, animal testing continues on these ingredients.

 As with sugar, when you buy something at an event, you don’t know exactly what the ingredients are and whether the pink colour to the cotton candy may have come from crushed beetles or artificial colours which may or may not have been tested on animals.

 Artificial flavours are vegan.
-Although you won’t know exactly what an artificial flavour is, you do know that as it’s artificial, it’s not made from either plants nor animals.
+Although you won’t know exactly what an artificial flavour is, you do know that as it’s artificial – it’s not made from plants or animals.
 Artificial flavours are created in a laboratory and are likely derived from petroleum.

 Do you consider cotton candy to be vegan?

 Whether or not cotton candy, fairy floss and candy floss are vegan is a matter of debate.
 As you never know the exact ingredients, you can only make assumptions and base your decisions on that.